raytroop/raytroop.github.io/source/_posts/pn-jitter.md

 ## Phase Noise in vsource

-Suppose pnoise result of one block is shown as below, we
+Suppose pnoise result of one block is shown as below, and the result is stimulus of following block

 ![image-20250929215408888](pn-jitter/image-20250929215408888.png)